University campus in Wisconsin

 Wisconsin's technology sector is concentrated in vibrant metros including Milwaukee-Waukesha-West Allis, Madison, and Green Bay, home to major employers like Epic Systems, Northwestern Mutual, Advocate Aurora Health, and Kohl's.
 These regional tech hubs create excellent networking and internship opportunities for students.
 The state's commitment to higher education excellence is evident in its University of Wisconsin System, which includes top-ranked institutions like UW-Madison and UW-Milwaukee.
 Students exploring related fields should consider programs in Software Engineering in Wisconsin, Web Development in Wisconsin, and Computer Science in Wisconsin to complement their programming foundation.

-Computer Programming Job Market in Wisconsin
+Computer Programming Job Market & Salary Data in Wisconsin

 Employment Outlook

-Wisconsin's computer programming job market is robust, with 41 institutions across the state offering programming degrees at various levels (IPEDS).
+Wisconsin's computer programming job market is strong, with 41 institutions across the state offering programming degrees at various levels (IPEDS).
 The state supports 206 associate's degree completions, 207 bachelor's degree completions, 81 master's degree completions, and 6 doctoral degree completions annually, creating a steady pipeline of skilled professionals.
 Major metropolitan areas including Milwaukee-Waukesha-West Allis, Madison, and Green Bay serve as the primary employment hubs for computer programmers.
 Public in-state tuition for four-year institutions averages $7,030, making Wisconsin an affordable option for students entering the field (College Scorecard).

 Salaries by Metro